-The global economic crisis may continue to harm the Company's business and financial condition.
-The world economy may continue in a prolonged economic downturn characterized by high unemployment, limited availability of credit and decreased consumer and business spending.
-Given the nature of the Company's business, financial results could be significantly harmed should such a prolonged downturn occur.
+The global economic downturn may continue to harm the Company's business and financial condition.
+Many of the Company's markets, particularly in Europe, are currently experiencing a prolonged economic downturn characterized by high unemployment, limited availability of credit and decreased consumer and business spending.
+Given the nature of the Company's business, financial results could be significantly harmed should this downturn continue for an extended period of time or intensify.
 In the past, the Company's business has suffered during periods of high unemployment as demand for staffing services tends to significantly decrease during such periods.
-This impact on the Company's business could be further dramatized given the unprecedented impact it has had and may continue to have on the global labor markets.
+The impact of this downturn on the Company's business could be further dramatized given the severe impact it has had and may continue to have on the global labor markets.